-The Productivity1000 modules can be secured within an enclosure or cabinet using mounting rails.
+The ProductivityOpen modules can be secured within an enclosure or cabinet using mounting rails.
 Use rails that conform to DIN EN standard 50022.
-We offer a complete line of DIN rail, DINnectors and DIN rail mounted apparatus.
-The rails are approximately 35mm high with a depth of 7.5 mm.
-If you mount the module(s) on a DIN rail, consider using end brackets on each side of the base.
+We offer a complete line of DIN rail, DINnectors and DIN rail mounted components.
+The rails are approximately 35mm high, with a depth of 7.5 mm.
+When mounting the module(s) on a DIN rail, consider using end brackets on each side of the base.
 The end brackets keep the module(s) from sliding horizontally along the rail, thus minimizing the possibility of accidentally pulling the wiring loose.